 The easiest way to get the required files (MSI-file plus the required MSP-files if applicable) is to extract them from the intaller file AdbeRdr*.exe.

-However Adobe offers exe-installers only for the latest version.
-Thus in the series 10.1.x they offer it until 10.1.4, but not for 10.1.5, 10.1.6 etc. This is because at that time they started running series 11.x.x in parallel, so they stopped offering it for 10.x.x.
+However Adobe offers exe-installers only for the latest series (currently 11).
+In the series 10 they offer it for up to version 10.1.4, but not for later ones, because after that they started running series 11 in parallel.

 First you should register with Adobe, because otherwise you are not allowed to distribute Adobe Reader.
 Registration is free and takes only a few minutes.
 In return they will send you an URL where you can download the enterprise version (which does not try to talk you into using McAffee).